US travel industry to Chinese tourists: What ... | Taiwan News

 San Francisco has expanded its social media presence on Chinese apps to market year-round travel to millennial tourists.

-Across the country, the U.S. tourism industry is trying to counter one of the casualties of the trade war with China that is still raging despite this month's temporary truce: A drop in the flow of affluent Chinese visitors to the U.S. As the conflict has dragged on for 15 months with no meaningful breakthrough, the travel industry has rushed to try to minimize the damage.
+Across the country, the U.S. tourism industry is trying to counter one of the casualties of the trade war with China that is still raging despite this month's temporary truce: A drop in the flow of affluent Chinese visitors to the U.S. As the conflict has dragged on for 15 months with no meaningful breakthrough, the travel industry is trying to minimize the damage.

 It has good reason.
 An enlarged Chinese middle class has become a lucrative market for the U.S. travel industry.
 Close to 3 million Chinese tourists visited the U.S. last year.
 And they spent liberally: An estimated average of $6,700 per person per trip — exceeding the average spending of international tourists by more than 50%_according to the US Travel Association.